-Lucas Cometto, New York
+Lucas Cometto, Washington State

 Peter Boehringer is a professional’s professional, both as a guide and as a photographer.
 Because he is an excellent photographer, he is an excellent judge of where to be at what time of day so his clients get the best photos.
 Given that fact and his utterly reasonable fees, I recommend his trips highly.
 You could pay many thousands of dollars more and get far less for your money.

 He will help you take your photography to the next level.

 Kent Winchester, New Mexico

 The first time I came across the picture for reflection canyon was in 2014, I have to say it was amazing.
 Recently, I searched some articles and found the Peter’s photograph website about the trip to reflection canyon.
 I joined him without hesitation since he is so experienced about backpacking and hiking which I can tell from his homepage.

 I took some pictures in the Bisti Badlands and Monument Valley before we arrived at Escalante.
 Those sunset and sunrise moments was nice.
 The “trail” to reflection canyon was really tough, but Peter had every in his mind and I just followed him.
 The sunrise there was unforgettable, and with the help of Peter I took pictures I want.